meimei-hsu/G12_HabitRabbit/README.md

     |---UserDB              (database operations for the users table)
     |---ContractDB          (database operations for the contract table)
     |---GamificationDB      (database operations for the gamification table)
+    |---PokeDB              (database operations for the poke notification table)
     |---HabitDB             (database operations for the workouts and meditations table)
     |---PlanDB              (database operations for the workoutPlan and meditationPlan children of the journal table)
     |---Calculator          (statistic calculations for the DurationDB)